spiceai/docs/spiceaidocs/docs/components/data-connectors/mysql.md

 description: 'MySQL Data Connector Documentation'
 ---

-## Federated SQL query
+MySQL is an open-source relational database management system that uses structured query language (SQL) for managing and manipulating databases.

-To connect to any MySQL database as connector for federated SQL query, specify `mysql` as the selector in the `from` value for the dataset.
+The MySQL Data Connector enables federated SQL queries on data stored in MySQL databases.

 ```yaml
 datasets: